Rufus For Real

 Storage & Reheating

-• Store leftovers in an airtight container for up to 2 days.
-Shrimp doesn’t have a long shelf life, so this is a “enjoy soon” situation.
+• Store leftover shrimp and vegetables in an airtight container in the refrigerator for up to 2 days.

-• Reheat gently in a skillet over low heat or in a 300°F oven just until warmed through.
-Shrimp overcooks quickly, so avoid blasting it with high heat.
+• Reheat gently: Warm in a skillet over low heat or in a 300°F oven until heated through.
+Shrimp can overcook quickly, so avoid high heat.

 You Asked, I Answered